-According to California Vehicle Code 22108 VC, drivers must signal before turning or changing lanes.
+Vehicle Code 22108 VC is the California statute that requires motorists to signal before turning or changing lanes.

 There are five important points to know about violations for failure to signal:

 - Motorists must give a signal at least 100 feet before they turn or change lanes.

 - A driver that violates Vehicle Code 22108 must pay a fine of $238.00.

 - A motorist that does not signal also receives one point on his DMV driving record.
 A driver risks getting a negligent operator license suspension if he receives 4 points in 12 months, 6 points in 24 months or 8 points in 36 months.

 - Drivers can challenge a ticket for not signaling by raising a legal defense.
 It’s best, though, for drivers to consult with an attorney before doing so.